junland/dragon/packages/README.md

-## packages/ - Contains binary packages.
+## packages/ - Contains software packages.

-This directory contains (or will contain) the Dragora binary packages generated through the Qi package manager.
+This directory contains the software packages distributed for the official architectures supported (and provided) by Dragora.
+Binary packages that are generated and updated through the Qi package manager.